emu-sh/.oh-my-comma/README.md

 ## comma.ai command-line additions and practical tooling for all

-improving the dev workflow friction is paramount to innovating openpilot
+improving the dev workflow friction is paramount to innovating commaai/openpilot

 ***PRs accepted!** What cool shit do you do to your ssh session with your car??*